Linux kernel: Virtual filesystem

 Since Linux supports numerous filesystems with different features and functionality, it is necessary to implement a generic filesystem that is independent from underlying filesystems.
 The virtual file system interfaces with other Linux subsystems, userspace, or APIs and abstracts away the different implementations of underlying filesystems.
 VFS implements system calls like create, open, read, write and close.

 VFS implements a generic superblock and inode block that is independent from the one that the underlying filesystem has.

 In this subsystem directories and files are represented by a struct file data structure.
 When userspace requests access to a file it is returned a file descriptor (non negative integer value) but in kernel space it is a struct file structure.
 This structure stores all the information the kernel knows about a file or directory.

 sysfs and procfs are virtual filesystems that expose hardware information and userspace programs' runtime information.
-These filesystems aren't present on disk and instead the kernel implements them as a callback or routine which gets called when they are accessed by userspace.
+These filesystems aren't present on disk and instead the kernel implements them as a callback or routine that gets called when they are accessed by userspace.